jeherve/color-posts/readme.txt

 == Description ==

 Color Posts grabs an image from your post, samples it, creates a matching color and a contrast value (black or white), and changes the post's background color to match the image.
-It also changes the background color of your window in Chrome for Android.
+It also changes the background color of your window in Chrome for Android, and customizes the look of the AMP default template if you use [the AMP plugin](https://wordpress.org/plugins/amp/).

 If you'd like to use post colors via the REST API, you can use the `colors` field in the post response.